yeahmoeee/interesting_programming_problems/Binary Search/README.md

             set "l" to (mid - 1).
             -If the value at "mid" is greater than the target value, then set "r" to (mid + 1).
-3. After the while loop ended, return -1 if the value at "mid" is not the same as the target value, else return "mid".
+3. After jumping out of while loop, return -1 if the value at "mid" is not the same as the target value, else return "mid".

 ### Analysis:
 If there are n elements in the list, there are at most log n iterations, so in the worst case scenario, it is O(log n) in time complexity.
 Since only a few variables are defined, it is O(1) in space complexity.